Biosecurity Planning for LPA & JBAS

 From the 1 October 2017:

-- Two new modules are being added to the existing LPA rules and standards: biosecurity and animal welfare.
-You should familiarise yourself with the new requirements, and ensure you have a farm biosecurity plan in place to meet the requirements of the biosecurity module.
+• Two new modules were added to the existing LPA rules and standards: biosecurity and animal welfare.
+You should familiarise yourself with the requirements, and ensure you have a farm biosecurity plan in place to meet the requirements of the biosecurity module.

-- If you are LPA accredited you will also need to renew your accreditation at some point over the next three years.
-This involves completing a short assessment and paying a $66 fee, and then renewing your accreditation every three years thereafter.
+• If you are LPA accredited this will involve completing a short assessment and paying a small fee, and then renewing your accreditation every three years thereafter.
 You will be notified two months before your re-accreditation is due with instructions.

 Where can I find out more?

-More information about LPA changes can be found on the Integrity Systems website or call the helpline on 1800 683 111.
+More information about LPA s can be found on the Integrity Systems website or call the helpline on 1800 683 111.

 Farm Record Templates